 Melanie: Hmmm…I think what—yeah, this is a difficult one.
-I think yes and no. I think back to the process he was engaged with Eve, because when Eve and I, when Eve made contact with me, um, she talked quite a bit about the process they were in together to try and sort out this exact behaviour, and it seemed that he was on board, but then he clearly at some point made a choice, to—to bin it.
+I think yes and no. I think back to the process he was engaged with Lily, because when Lily and I, when Lily made contact with me, um, she talked quite a bit about the process they were in together to try and sort out this exact behaviour, and it seemed that he was on board, but then he clearly at some point made a choice, to—to bin it.
 And to stick with what works for him.

 And so I do feel like there’s an intentionality around sticking with what works, and this real doubling down on that since, since they’ve broken up that I’ve perceived online.
 There was a definite point where he doubled down.
 On what works for him.
 And I think that was a conscious choice.